open-mv-sandbox/dacti/README.md

 [Read the dacti specification draft here!](docs/index.md)

+## Status

+Dacti is currently a draft specification, changes will use [Semantic Versioning 2.0.0](https://semver.org/).
+You can use dacti in your projects, but no guarantees about cross-compatibility exist until a 1.0 release of the specifications, besides an informal recommendation that 0.x minor versions stay compatible.

 ## Dacti Objects

 Dacti objects are a flexible self-describing metaverse object format, based on daicon components.